 NCI v CWA Op-Ed Series

-This is the first of a six-part series of articles, one every day for the next week.
+This is the first of a six-part series of articles.

 It’s the story of my yearlong experience as an employee of the National Captioning Institute (NCI), a live television caption provider.
 During that challenging year (which started in October of 2015), I participated in the attempts of some of my fellow NCI workers’ to bring in a union called the Communications Workers of America (CWA).
 This led to NCI dismissing me from my job for what CWA claimed was an unlawful reason, which then led to a court hearing in front of a federal judge where I was represented by a National Labor Relations Board (NLRB) lawyer.